 Metals and minerals aren’t just physically limited, they can be economically limited by a financial collapse, which dries up credit and the ability to borrow for new projects to mine and crush ores.
 Economic collapse drives companies and even nations out of business, disrupting supply chains.

 Minerals and metals can also be politically limited.
-China controls over 90% of some critical elements.
+China controls over 90% of some critical elements, for example, just three mines in China produce all of the world’s cesium.

 And of course, they’re energetically limited.
 Once oil begins to decline, so too will mining and all other manufacturing steps, which all depend on fossil energy.